volkovasystems/soft-delete/.warp/README.md

 3. `.warp/rules/*.md` (behavioral rules and constraints)
 4. Root-level `WARP.md` (fallback for compatibility)

+## Rule Loading System

+Warp.dev automatically loads and recognizes established rules from this repository.
+When new rules are added to the `.warp/` directory structure, they become part of the project's development context.

+### Auto-Loading Behavior
+- **Protocols** in `.warp/protocols/` define standard workflows
+- **Rules** in `.warp/rules/` establish behavioral guidelines
+- **Templates** in `.warp/templates/` provide consistent formatting
+- **New additions** are automatically incorporated into agent knowledge

 This structure ensures comprehensive context while maintaining organization and maintainability.